Having fun with code

 Building a Web API in SharePoint 2010 with ServiceStack

-Posted on May 4, 2012 by Matt C. in .NET, SharePoint
+May 4, 2012 / Matt C. / .NET, SharePoint

 Recently, while building a custom service application in SharePoint, I was exploring various ways of creating a web API, hosted within SharePoint.
 Obviously, using WCF is the standard in SharePoint, but it certainly is not the only way.
 In this post we will create the barebone essentials for building out a web service API, hosted within SharePoint 2010, using ServiceStack.